The key to the future is trust

 So people’s peer groups are crucial to change?

 Yes, they play a very significant role.
 One very, very important issue in futures studies is trust.
 Which sources of information do we trust?
 Some people’s horizons are set by their trusted local paper.
-Or else they put their faith in the accuracy of their Sunday broadsheet.
-Others trust different channels, like YouTube, and still others trust their peer group.
 When it comes to issues relating to the future, the question is always: How do people develop trust in what you’re saying?
-One example: I’m a member of the German National Academy of Science and Engineering.
+I’m a member of the German National Academy of Science and Engineering.
 As a social scientist, other academy members often ask me how we can build acceptance for new technologies.
-I always reply that that’s not the first step.
-Before you can build acceptance, you need to ensure the technologies resonate with people.
+I always reply: Before you can build acceptance, you need to ensure the technologies resonate with people.
 And that resonance needs to be based in trust in the innovations you’ve developed.

 That’s how I see it, yes.
 Because what’s your point of reference for the future?
 It’s not a reality we can observe.
 And in a dynamic society, we can’t address our expectations of the future by looking to past experiences.
 The future essentially consists of projections.
 And if you’re presenting these projections to people, you need to win their trust.
 Otherwise, they won’t believe the projections and they won’t become reality.
 The same applies to companies.
 They need to win trust in the ideas they develop.
 That’s a critical point.